 Chinese, French and Italian 102

 Students who do not complete the course in which they were placed within two years must contact the language coordinator to determine their appropriate placement after the lapsed time.

-The Department of Modern Languages encourages students who exempt the foreign language Central Curriculum requirement to continue their language study by enrolling in a course at the 202 level or above into which they have been placed.
+The Department of Modern Languages encourages students who exempt the foreign language Central Curriculum requirement to continue their language study by enrolling in the course into which they have been placed at the 201 level or above.
 Upon successful completion of that course with a grade of B- or above, such students will earn a total of eight semester hours of credit: four semester hours for the upper-level course and four semester hours of (ungraded) advanced study credit in recognition of their advanced achievement.
-This option is not available to students who transfer with the equivalent of language coursework from another college.
+This option is not available to students who are transferring equivalent language coursework from another college.
 Advanced study credit may not be used to satisfy the requirement for a major or minor program.